celine3600/daydream/README.md

 2. Have a Derivative account- https://derivative.ca/user/register

 ## Installation
-1. **Download** the latest `.tox` file from Releases
+1. **Download** the latest `.tox` file from the release
 2. **Open** the project file in TouchDesigner 2025+
 3. **Done** — no additional dependencies required

 ## Quick Start User journey

 ```
-Download → Open in TD → Sign In Daydream→ Start Streaming→ Tweak parameters-> Record → Share
+Download TD Plugin→ Login to Daydream→ Start Streaming→ Tweak parameters-> Record → Share
 ```

 ### Step-by-Step

-1. **Sign In** — Click "Sign in with Daydream" in the plugin panel.
+1. **Sign In** — Click "Login to Daydream" in the in the Stream tab of the plugin.
 A browser window opens for authentication.
 Your API key is generated and stored automatically.

 2. **Connect Input** — Wire/drag any files to the plugin's input.
 Webcam, video, generative visuals — anything works.